-LEGISLATIVE PROCESS: The Act amending the UDRPG was adopted by the Sejm and the Senate!
+LEGISLATIVE PROCESS: The Act amending the Class Action Act was adopted by both Sejm and Senate!

 • Agnieszka Trzaska-Śmieszek